FGuyet/ImageAnimator/README.md

 # Image Animator

 ## Overview
-This is a small app that contains 3 screens:
+This is a small app developped in a few hours that contains 3 screens:

 ### Search Screen
 - The user search for a topic to find images about.